Join

 • Future redesign because the first logo wasn’t scalable

 A cheaper logo that needs replacement in 12 months is not cheaper.
+It simply moves the cost into the future.

-How to Avoid Overpaying (or Underpaying)
+How to Avoid Overpaying or Underpaying

-• What files you’ll receive
+• What files will you receive?

-• How many concept directions are included
+• How many concept directions are included?

-• How revisions are handled
+• How many revision rounds are included?

 • Whether brand guidance is part of the package

-Why Structured Logo Offers Work Better
+Why Structured Logo Offers Work Better?

 On traditional proposal-driven platforms, logo projects often start vague and get clarified mid-project.
 That’s where scope creep and frustration begin.